sivaprs/testdrivebooking/README.md

 3. Winston (for logging)

 Details about how to run and test as well as api details are mentioned in Readme in the server folder along with Source files in server folder.

+### Build and Test
+Run the below command in the main folder docker-compose up --build -d